 When it comes to the in-line fridge filters, though, you will have some extra work to take care of.
 The installation of such a unit resembles one of the most typical water filter systems.
 Yep, we are talking about connecting the cartridge to the water lines where the water goes in and out through the filter and inside the fridge.

-The 6 Important Steps For The Proper Installation
+6 Important Steps for Installation of Refrigerator Filters

 You will likely have to fetch 2 sets of pliers – grip pliers will do just fine as you will need to hold some pipes in place.
 Grab a few towels.
 You will need one under your knees and also one to mop up some water.
 Yes, some spills are to be expected and shouldn’t shock you.